GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 Agencies should leverage [NIST SP 1800-35, Implementing a Zero Trust Architecture](https://pages.nist.gov/zero-trust-architecture/index.html){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} when planning ILM solutions as a part of their Zero Trust Architecture.
 The NCCoE initiated the [Implementing a Zero Trust Architecture project](https://www.nccoe.nist.gov/projects/implementing-zero-trust-architecture){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} "in collaboration with industry participants to demonstrate several approaches to a zero trust architecture applied to a conventional, general purpose enterprise information technology (IT) infrastructure on premises and in the cloud, which will be designed and deployed according to the concepts and tenets documented in [NIST Special Publication (SP) 800-207, Zero Trust Architecture](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 The example implementations integrate commercial and open-source products that leverage cybersecurity standards and recommended practices to showcase the robust security features of zero trust architectures."

-This Playbook is intentionally consistent with the "Crawl" and "Run" Enhanced Identity Governance (EIG) implementations.
-The NIST-led effort leverages typical agency IdMS tools, including those originally deployed as part of CDM Phase 2.
+This Playbook is intentionally consistent with the "Crawl" and "Run" Enhanced Identity Governance (EIG) implementations, which leverage typical agency IdMS tools, including those originally deployed as part of CDM Phase 2.

 ILM solutions are typically based on two technologies.